 How To Solve The 3 Most Frustrating Money Problems This Year

-But it does not mean you have to greet the new year with doom and gloom.
-Now that the holiday sugar rush and feasting have worn off, it’s time to get your A-game and rein in those frustrating money problems.
+Now that the major festive seasons are over and feasting have worn off, it’s time to get your A-game and rein in those frustrating money problems.

-We promise all you need are a few actionable steps and you are on your way to a brighter year.
+We have a few actionable steps you can take and start working your way to a brighter year.

 Of course, spending is not necessarily a bad thing but when it is done emotionally or gets out of control… it becomes a problem.